Encina Power Station

-The Encina Power Station (EPS) was a large natural gas and oil-fueled electricity generating plant located in Carlsbad, California, in San Diego County.
+Encina Power Station (EPS) was a large natural gas and oil-fueled electricity generating plant in Carlsbad in San Diego County, California.
 Constructed in 1954, it was one of the major suppliers of electricity for the region.
 On December 11, 2018, the plant was put into "retired" status and officially stopped operations.
-Under an agreement approved by NRG Energy, SDG&E and the City of Carlsbad in January 2014, NRG must tear down the old plant within three years of its retirement.
-The plant is owned by NRG Energy.
+Under an agreement approved by NRG Energy, SDG&E and the City of Carlsbad in January 2014, NRG was to tear down the old plant within three years of its retirement.
+The plant was owned by NRG Energy.

 Location

-EPS sits on the southern shore of the outer segment of the Agua Hedionda Lagoon; once a stinking pool at low tide, it was opened to a continuous tidal flow to create a cooling system that was constructed along with the plant.
-Now home to blue herons, ibises, and a multitude of aquatic life, the lagoon is attached to the ocean and other waterways through rising tide levels and various small creeks.
+EPS sits on the southern shore of the outer segment of Agua Hedionda Lagoon; once a stinking pool at low tide due to development of Highway 101, it was opened to a continuous tidal flow to create a cooling system that was constructed along with the plant.
+Home to blue herons, ibises, and a multitude of aquatic life, the lagoon is attached to the ocean and other waterways through rising tide levels and various small creeks.
 The lagoon served as EPS' source for its once-through cooling and is also owned by NRG Energy.

-In 2015, Connecticut-based Poseidon Resources Corp. constructed a US$300 million water-desalination plant at the site, adjacent to the power plant.
+In 2015, Connecticut-based Poseidon Resources Corp. constructed the US$300 million Carlsbad desalination plant at the site, adjacent to the power plant.
 The facility was designed to produce 50000000 usgal of drinking water per day, enough to supply about 100,000 homes.

 Retirement

-NRG had announced plans to expand the Encina Power Station with the construction of a new 588-megawatt plant on a plot of land adjacent to the current site.
+NRG had announced plans to expand Encina Power Station with the construction of a new 588-megawatt plant on a plot of land adjacent to the current site.
 This has been met with considerable political opposition by local homeowners and environmentalists.
 The City of Carlsbad issued an injunction against the construction of a new plant, but as of the summer of 2010 plans for the new plant were still moving forward.